 Kernel decompression

-As we saw in the previous paragraph, the extract_kernel function is defined in the arch/x86/boot/compressed/misc.c source code file and takes six arguments.
-This function starts with the video/console initialization that we already saw in the previous parts.
-We need to do this again because we don't know if we started in real mode or if a bootloader was used, or whether the bootloader used the 32 or 64-bit boot protocol.
+We are the last point before we will see the kernel entrypoint.
+After kernel will be decompressed we will see the jump on its entrypoint.
+The kernel decompression performed in the extract_kernel function which is defined in the arch/x86/boot/compressed/misc.c.
+This function starts with the video mode and console initialization that we already saw in the previous parts.
+We need to do this again because we don't know if the kernel was loaded in the real mode or whether the bootloader used the 32-bit or 64-bit boot protocol.

-After the first initialization steps, we store pointers to the start of the free memory and to the end of it:
+We will skip all these initialization steps as we already saw them in the previous chapters.
+After the first initialization steps, we store pointers to the start of the free heap memory and to the end of it:

 free_mem_end_ptr = heap + BOOT_HEAP_SIZE;